 Resources by Subject: "Social Work"

-This online collection of streaming videos (added August 2009) applies to the disciplines of social work, psychotherapy, psychology, and psychiatric counseling.
+Counseling and Therapy in Video, an online collection of streaming videos (added August 2009), applies to the disciplines of social work, psychotherapy, psychology, and psychiatric counseling.

 NOTE!
 There is a 5 simultaneous user limit for this resource.
 When you finish watching a video, please close the window in case others are waiting to access it.